We acknowledge the land of the Gadigal People and pay our respects to elders past and present.

 From 2010 - 2014 she was the Creative Producer of Performance and Music and Theatre Producer/Curator at Casula Powerhouse Arts Centre (CPAC) She was responsible for creating and producing the award-winning western Sydney Way Out West (WOW) Festival for Children (2011-2013 and 2017-2020).
 From 2005 – 2010 she was the Artistic Director and Executive Officer of youth theatre PYT Fairfield.

+Claudia is the 2024 recipient of the Creative Australia Ros Bower lifetime achievement award in community cultural development.
 In 2008 Claudia was one of the Australian delegates selected to participate in the inaugural Next Generation Symposium as part of the 16th ASSITEJ World Congress and Performing Arts Festival.
 In 2006, she was awarded the Australia Council for the Arts Community Cultural Development Young Leaders Award and in 2004, the Arts NSW Western Sydney Artist Fellowship.
 Claudia has a BA Theatre Theory and Practice, Western Sydney University.